Michigan Matters: The Ambassadors Speak Up; The Great Lakes State Vs. Others

 They also talked about the upcoming Chevrolet Detroit Grand Prix presented by Lear taking place on Belle Isle next week.
 The race will move back downtown in 2023.

-And they mentioned the Chamber’s Mackinac Policy Conference taking place next week and which issues will gain attention on the island.MORE NEWS: Traffic Jam & Snug In Detroit's Midtown Destroyed In Fire
+And they mentioned the Chamber’s Mackinac Policy Conference taking place next week and which issues will gain attention on the island.MORE NEWS: Holiday Travel And Gas: What To Expect At The Pump

 Watch Michigan Matters, Sunday at 8am on CBS 62